 Originally from Lima, Peru, percussionist, drummer and music educator Juan Pastor has mastered many different musical genres, including jazz, rock, funk and South American music.
 At the age of 12, he began his studies in percussion at the "Conservatorio Nacional de Musica" in Lima and, early in his career, joined some of the most important ensembles in Peru, such as the New Music Youth Orchestra, an ensemble dedicated to the development of jazz.
 Pastor has toured throughout the eastern United States and Europe and played in jazz festivals such as the International Association of Jazz Education (NY), the North Sea Jazz Festival (Holland), the Chicago Jazz Festival (CHI), and the Lima Jazz Festival (LIM).

-Victoria VerHoven is an active performer who has appeared in operatic roles with the Chicago Chamber Opera, Lincoln Opera, Light Opera Works, Bowen Park Opera Theatre, Skylight Opera Theatre, Piccolo Productions, and the Lyric Opera of Chicago.
+Victoria VerHoven earned a Master of Music degree and a Bachelor of Music degree from Indiana University, both with distinction.
+She is currently the voice faculty at Benedictine University.
+Ms. VerHoven has appeared in operatic roles with the Chicago Chamber Opera, Lincoln Opera, Light Opera Works, Bowen Park Opera Theatre, Skylight Opera Theatre, Piccolo Productions, and the Lyric Opera of Chicago.
 Her operetta/musical theatre credits include M&W Productions, the St. Louis MUNY, Melody Top Theatre, Gilbert & Sullivan Society of Chicago, Peninsula Players, Papai Players and Woodstock Theatre.
-As a soprano soloist, VerHoven has sung with the Birch Creek Festival Orchestra, Fox Valley Symphony, DuPage Symphony Orchestra, members of the Milwaukee Symphony, and the Naperville Festival Orchestra and Chorus.
-She holds a Master of Music degree and a Bachelor of Music degree from Indiana University, both with distinction.
+As a soprano soloist Ms. VerHoven has sung with the Birch Creek Festival Orchestra, Fox Valley Symphony, DuPage Symphony Orchestra, Christ Church Oak Brook Chorus and Orchestra, members of the Milwaukee Symphony and the Naperville Festival Orchestra and Chorus.